1993 Buffalo Bills season

 The 1993 Buffalo Bills season was the 34th season for the team in the National Football League (NFL).
 The Buffalo Bills finished the National Football League's 1993 season with a record of 12 wins and 4 losses, and finished first in the AFC East division.

 The Bills qualified for their fourth straight Super Bowl, where they faced the Dallas Cowboys in a rematch of the previous season's Super Bowl.
-However, just like with the previous Super Bowl, the Bills would lose to the Cowboys, this time by a score of 13–30.
-Until the 2020 season, this Bills squad was the last to reach the AFC Championship Game.
+However, the Bills once again fell to the Cowboys, this time by a score of 30–13, marking their fourth straight Super Bowl loss.